Auto Lease Calculator

 Included underneath the calculated lease information is data conveyed as if the car was purchased instead of leased.
 Right off the bat, it is easy to see that upfront payments and monthly payments are much higher for purchased cars.

 A popular reason for leasing is when the leased car can be written off as a business expense.
-Because leases are defined by the IRS as an operating expense, they can be deducted from taxes.
-Some people can't bear to live without driving a new car every three years, and it certainly makes much more sense for them to lease rather than pay in full for each of them.
+Because leases are defined by the IRS as an operating expense, they can potentially be deducted from taxes.
+For those that enjoy frequently experiencing new cars, it may make more sense to lease rather than pay in full each time .
 Sometimes, people only need a car for short periods due to moves.
 Others may need to minimize monthly car payments for the next two to four years due to a tight budget.
-For these situations, leasing is better than buying.
-However, in general, there are very few instances where it makes more financial sense to lease than to buy.
+For these situations, leasing is usually better than buying.
+However, in general, there are few instances where it makes more financial sense to lease than to buy .
 Just like with rent, when the lease ends, there is no equity built.
-Also, because there is never actual ownership of the car as it is still legal property of the lessor, the lessee may not do as they please to the car; there are certain restrictions in place regarding what modifications may be done.
+Also, because there is never actual ownership of the car as it is still legal property of the lessor, the lessee may not do as they please to the car- there are certain restrictions in place regarding what modifications may be done.
 While it is an important and potentially complex decision, our Auto Lease Calculator can help evaluate whether or not to lease or buy.